+Submitting for Certification

+To receive your Double Star certificate and pin, simply mail a COPY (please don't send originals) of your observations along with your name (as you want it to appear on your certificate), mailing address, email address, phone number, society affiliation, and to whom the certification should be sent.
+Observation logs should be sent to the Double Star Observing Program Coordinator for review and approval.

+Submission Require ments

+Double Star Observing Pro gram

+Observer's Name Yes

+Obsever's Mailing Address Yes

+Observer's Club Affiliation Yes

+Observer's Phone Number Yes

+Observer's E-Mail Address Yes

+Information for Person to Send the Award To For Presentation Yes

-To receive your Double Star Certificate and pin, simply mail a copy (please don't send originals) of your observations along with your name, address, phone number, and society affiliation, for verification--or ask your society's Awards Coordinator to do so--to me.
-In the case of the Double Star Award, I prefer to verify the observations myself.
-I really love to se what other folks have done.
-It is my greatest reward as an Observing Club Coordinator.
-However, if mailing the observations seems impractical and there is another member in your club who has already received the Double Star Award, I will accept a recommendation from that person.
+I really love to see what other folks have done.
+It is my greatest reward as an Observing Program Coordinator.
+However, if mailing the observations seems impractical and there is another member in your club who has already received the Double Star Award, we will accept a recommendation from that person via email after they have reviewed and approved your observations.
 If your Awards Coordinator has not received the Double Star Award, she or he must submit the observations to me or another Double Star Awardee for verification.

-I request the following information from each observer at the time of submission: Name (as you want it to appear on the certificate), home address, Zip Code, phone number, club or AL affiliation and the instrument(s) used for the observations.
-If there are any questions or problems please contact me by mail, phone, or e-mail at the following address:
+If you have any questions or problems please contact me by mail, phone, or email at the following address: